Frogging-Family/wine-tkg-git/proton-tkg/README.md

 ## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !

-This is an addon script for [wine-tkg-git](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/wine-tkg-git).
+This is an addon script for [wine-tkg-git](https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git).

 It can create Steamplay compatible wine builds based on wine-tkg-git + additional proton patches and libraries.
 Wine-staging based?
 Latest master?
 Yup, you can.
-( **Older than 3.16 wine bases are untested.** )
+( **Older than 3.16 wine bases are untested, and some commits or commit ranges might prove problematic with certain combinations of patches.** )

 ### This is not standalone and requires Steam.
-If you want a standalone wine build, use [wine-tkg-git](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/wine-tkg-git) instead.
+If you want a standalone wine build, please see [wine-tkg-git](https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git) instead.

 ## How to build